 Acupuncture in general:

-The first acupuncture session lasts approximately one hour and consists of taking a detailed history of your pet’s life and who they are today.
+The first acupuncture session lasts approximately one hour and consists of taking a detailed history of your pet’s life and current state.
 After this history and a physical evaluation, we will put together a treatment plan or “Prescription” which is the map of where the needles will be placed.
-Your pet will be with you during the entirety of the visit, and we usually leave the needles
+Your pet will be with you during the entirety of the visit.
+We usually leave the needles

-know when they need to bring their dog or cat back in by this point, they see the treatment effects begin to wane.
-You see, with acupuncture we are placing these needles on the lines or meridians and trying to open the channels, painful conditions are a result of stagnation of the vital life force or energy, often called “Chi.”
-Placement of needles in these channels frees the stagnation and allows the energy or chi to flow and relieves or reduces the discomfort.
+know when they need to bring their dog or cat back in and they see the treatment effects begin to wane.
+You see, with acupuncture we are placing these needles on the lines or meridians and trying to open the channels.
+Painful conditions are a result of stagnation of the vital life force or energy, often called “Chi.”
+Placement of needles in these channels frees the stagnation and allows the energy or chi to flow and relieves or reduces discomfort.